strongloop/strongloop.com2/_posts/2018-12-15-the-journey-to-extensible-request-body-parsing.md

 ## Summary

 This blog is basically a recap of [Pull Request 1936](https://github.com/strongloop/loopback-next/pull/1936).
-We would like to share what we have learned to achieve full extensibility of request body parsing.
+We shared what we have learned to achieve full extensibility of request body parsing.

 Moving forward, we are exploring the possibility to [generalize the extension point/extension pattern](https://github.com/strongloop/loopback-next/compare/extension-point) on top of `@loopback/context` and further simplify how to apply it to build other types of extensions.
 A near term task is to introduce [extensibility for response body serialization](https://github.com/strongloop/loopback-next/issues/436) so that we can write responses into HTTP based on the response spec and `Accept` header of API requests.
 Your feedback and contribution are welcome!